mrsabath/mrsabath.github.io/README.md

 ### Hi there!

-My name is Mariusz, and I am a senior software engineer in [IBM Research](https://www.research.ibm.com/) since 1997.
+My name is Mariusz, and I am a Senior Technical Staff Member in [IBM Research](https://www.research.ibm.com/) since 1997.
-My research interests are system management and distributed, scalable environments in Hybrid Cloud.
+My research interests are Zero Trust and Workload Identity for distributed and scalable environments in Hybrid Cloud.
 My current focus is security, identity, and secret management in Kubernetes environments.